Air-source heat pump boiler (ASHPB)

 Physical configuration

 The STC collector loop is connected directly to the storage tank.
 The STC draws water from the tank, heats it via solar energy, and returns it through the pump.
-The STC is activated only when the collector outlet temperature exceeds the current tank temperature.
+The STC is activated only when the collector’s thermal gain exceeds the pump electricity required to circulate the loop.

 Orchestration responsibility